 It’s her birthday today.
-We lost her this year.
 I’ll never be over it.

-It’s hard to describe what it was like when Sinéad O’Connor arrived on the world stage.
+If you were there, then you remember the singular moment when Sinéad O’Connor arrived on the world stage.
+It wasn’t like the appearance of any other “big star”.
+It was different.
 She came from seemingly nowhere.
 Her voice was eerie and transcendent.
 She was drop-dead gorgeous.
-Her head was shaved.
-It was a protest against objectification, an announcement she would not be just another “pop star”.
+Her head was shaved, a protest against objectification, an announcement she would not be just another “pop star”.
 She insisted she wasn’t a pop star at all.
 “I’m a protest singer,” she said.
-She arrived fully formed into a world that had no place for her.
+She arrived fully formed into a world with no place for her.
 She created her own place.
+Yes, but she also so obviously came from somewhere specific.
+Ireland was always with her.
+And as a teenager who was steeped in Irish history, via my dad, including a stint there when I was a freshman in high school, there was something very familiar about her.
 The second she arrived, you couldn’t imagine what it was like before she got there.
-That’s how it was when Sinéad O’Connor arrived.
+That’s how it was when Sinéad O’Connor walked onto the world stage.

 If I had to talk about favorite songs … there are so many.
 “Troy” blows your hair back.
 “Red Football.”
 Protest.
 “This is the Last Day of Our Acquaintance.”
 Personal.
 “Famine.”
 Political.
 “Scorn Not His Simplicity.”
 “Black Boys on Mopeds.”
 Political.
 “Daddy I’m Fine.”
 “No Man’s Woman.”
 “4th and Vine.”